murexrobotics/docs/pages/prog/components/uart.md

 - List serial aliases: `ls -l /dev` or `ls -l /dev | grep serial`
 - Test TX of UART: `echo 'MUREX Robotics' > /dev/ttyAMA0`
-- Test RX of UART: most likely `cat /dev/ttyAMA0`
+- Test RX of UART: use `minicom`, `picocom` or similar
+- Check pin assignments (ex.
+GPIO4 and GPIO5): `pinctrl get 4,5`

 For more information and what this section references:
+**Note that these sources may be outdated with the recent kernel updates and the release of Raspberry Pi Bookworm**

 - [Raspberry Pi Documentation <raspberrypi.com>](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-uarts)
 - [RPi 3 + 4 UART (Spell Foundry) <spellfoundry.com>](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3-4/)